Uganda's Drought-Breaking Journey of Historic Proportions

 Lost Opportunities When it Mattered

 Uganda allowed two goals in the opening eight minutes, with the first goal being the first of three goals that Ahmed El-Kass scored.
-When the final whistle blew, Uganda had one of its worst losses to date - a 6-0 humiliation at Egypt.
+When the final whistle blew, Uganda endured a 6-0 humiliation at Egypt.
 Nearly four years from this match, this same 6-0 scoreline also occurred for Uganda in a 2000 Africa Cup of Nations qualifier.
 This time, Tunisia would inflict this same score with six separate players scoring a goal.

-Losing games was not limited to road games.
+Losing games when it matters also happened at home during this period.
 One of Uganda's earlier opportunities to qualify occurred during the 2004 Africa Cup of Nations qualifying phase.
-Despite only playing a three-team group, Uganda finished second in a group that featured Ghana and Rwanda.
+Despite playing a three-team group, Uganda finished second in a group that featured Ghana and Rwanda.
 The pivotal match was when Uganda lost 1-0 to Rwanda on Jun.
 7, 2003 - Jimmy Gatete's lone goal proving critical in sending Rwanda, not Uganda, to the 2004 Africa Cup of Nations.

 Seeking Help from Europe